• Self-Care

 A guide to the 7 pillars of self-care for building a sustainable wellness routine.

-I call these the 7 Pillars of Self-Care.
+We can call these the 7 Pillars of Self-Care.
 Think of them as the load-bearing walls for a life that feels good, not just one that looks productive.
 Ready to build?

 Pillar 1: Physical Health